 Medically reviewed by Dr. Eduardo G. Moros

 If you'd like to know more about adaptive radiotherapy, the many benefits it offers for cancer patients and how it's being used at Moffitt Cancer Center, please contact us.
 You can call us at 1-888-663-3488 or fill out our new patient registration form online—referrals are not required.
 At Moffitt, we understand that every day counts after receiving a cancer diagnosis, so we've made it our goal to disrupt the traditional care model and provide patients with rapid access to the treatments they need.
-When you reach out to us, we’ll connect you to a cancer expert within just one day, which is faster than any other cancer hospital in the nation.
+When you reach out to us, we’ll connect you to a cancer expert as soon as possible.